-The columns defined for the EDW 3NF table will be displayed in the middle pane.
-It is possible to delete any unwanted columns by highlighting a column name or a group of names and clicking Delete.
+The columns defined for the EDW 3NF table is displayed in the middle pane.

-The name of a column can also be changed by right-clicking on the column and choosing Properties to edit its properties.

-Any new name must conform to the database naming standards.
-Good practice is to use alphanumerics and the underscore character.
+- It is possible to delete any unwanted columns by highlighting a column name or a group of names and clicking Delete. - The name of a column can also be changed by right-clicking the column and choosing Properties to edit its properties. - Any new name must conform to the database naming standards.
+Good practice is to use alphanumerics and the underscore character. - Refer to EDW 3NF Column Properties for more details.